Authorities don't believe man who stole plane had a pilot's license

-SEATAC, Wash. -- The man who stole an empty Horizon Air turboprop plane from Sea-Tac International Airport in Seattle and flew it for nearly an hour is not believed to have a pilot's license, authorities said Saturday.
+SEATAC, Wash. -- The man who stole a Horizon Air turboprop plane from Sea-Tac International Airport in Seattle and flew it for nearly an hour is not believed to have a pilot's license, authorities said Saturday.
 Sources familiar with the investigation have confirmed the man's name is Richard Russell.

 "There were some maneuvers done that were incredible.
 To our knowledge, he didn't have a pilot's license," Horizon CEO Gary Beck said at a news conference.